 A Better Record Brush

 Chances are, the record-lover in your life probably already owns a carbon fiber brush for day-to-day record cleaning.
 This new take on the humble record brush from Audio Quest is said to improve the conductivity of static electricity and facilitate better cleaning of micro-dirt particles through the use of smaller fibers and conductive gold contacts.
 This allows for a better discharge of static electricity through your body as the ground.

-If you’re buying a loved one their first turntable as a gift this year, I highly recommend the Project Essential III.
+If you’re buying a loved one their first turntable as a gift this year, I highly recommend the Project Debut Carbon.
 This down to basics turntable strips away all unnecessary bells and whistles in favor of getting the fundamental playing mechanics right first and foremost.
 They come pre-fitted with a great quality cartridge; the only additional equipment you need to get up and running is a phono pre-amp (unless your amp/receiver has an input labeled “phono” already – in which case, you’re all set).

 There are cheaper record players on the market, but for me, the Project turntables mark the price-point at which fashion accessory ends, and serious kit begins.
 If you don’t want to risk buying a turntable that regularly skips, or at worst, damages records, do yourself a favor and invest at this basic level first.

 If your turntable budget will stretch a little further, consider this award-winning option from Clearaudio – considered to be one of the best turntables in the $1000 plus bracket according to consumer Hi-Fi mag, What Hi-Fi.
 Clearaudio delivers this exceptional sounding turntable ready to use out-of-the-box with a pre-fitted and aligned cartridge – they even set the cartridge weight and bias.